 3. Injections Are Many-Faced Threats Which Are Hard To Detect

 If an injection vulnerability is exposed, attackers can gain access to your web application, databases or other sensitive data.
 Since injections can have many forms and shapes, it is important to protect your software against all possible types of injections.
 Read full article: Injections - the Many-Faced Thread

 4. Fuzzing Is Also Useful To Detect Other Vulnerabilities

 Modern fuzzing engines feed applications with dynamic inputs to provoke unexpected or erroneous behavior.
 Read full article: What Bugs Can you Find with Fuzzing?

 Download InfographicThe 10 Most Dangerous Types of Injections

 Simon Resch shows here a novel approach that simplifies and automates your web application testing with modern fuzzing techniques.

-In this webinar, our CTO Khaled Yakdan will show you how to use feedback-based fuzzing to find vulnerabilities in the backend of your web application.
+In this webinar, Khaled Yakdan will show you how to use feedback-based fuzzing to find vulnerabilities in the backend of your web application.
 Learn to efficiently detect security vulnerabilities and bugs.